 - extremely fudgy (ok we had that already)

-- intense chocolatey (yes you know this either)
+- intense chocolaty (yes you know this either)

 - deliciously peanut butter-y (this is the whole point of Peanut Butter Brownies, right?!)